lcsig/Sequence-Searcher/README.md

 ###### Range
 * `1, 5, ?1, 13, 20--23`: The third term could be any number, the fifth is between 20 and 23.
 * `1--4, 5, ?1, 13, 20--30`: The first term could be 1, 2, 3 or 4.
 Also, The third term could be any number, the fifth is between 20 and 23.
-###### The script will search anywhere in the sequence and not from the beginning.
-Other techniques could be added upon request.
+###### Searching will be perfomed any where in the sequence, i.e. it is not limited to the begining of the sequence.
 ### Advanced Search Queries
 1. Shift The Sequence with Constant and Search
 2. Scale The Sequence with Constant and Search